low histamine foods on counter

 Phase I: Elimination – usually 6 months

-1. Start with the Phase I tips in the blog post The Mast Cell 360 Starter Low Histamine Food List & Why You Shouldn’t Use Most Found Online I recommend at this phase you avoid all dairy (except ghee), eggs, fish (even frozen Wild Alaskan salmon), and all high histamine foods.
+1. Start with the Phase I tips in the blog post The Low Histamine Diet Plan I recommend at this phase you avoid all dairy (except ghee), eggs, fish (even frozen Wild Alaskan salmon) and all high histamine foods.

-1. Freeze all leftovers after cooking.
-Bring your own properly prepared meat to restaurants during Phase I Elimination.
+3. Freeze all leftovers after cooking.
+Bring your own properly prepared meat to restaurants during Phase I Elimination

-1. Keep a food diary of foods and symptoms so you can track if you may have other food allergies, food sensitivities, or food intolerances beyond Histamine Intolerance.
+7. Keep a food diary of foods and symptoms so you can track if you may have other food sensitivities or intolerances beyond Histamine.
+This is common to have.

-Once your Histamine Intolerance symptoms are significantly improved, you can go on to Phase II.
-If you HAVE NOT significantly improved within 6 months, there are other factors you may need to consider, like supplements (such as a DAO enzymes) or nervous system work.
+9. Once your Histamine symptoms are significantly improved, you can go on to Phase II.
+If you HAVE NOT significantly improved within 6 months, there are other factors you need to address.

-Key to the Mast Cell 360 Low Histamine Foods List:
+Supporting blog posts for the Mast Cell 360 Low Histamine Diet:

 Grains & Carbs – Lower Histamine and Higher Histamine